joelhawksley/identity/talks/2021/slides.md

 ^ And this is especially true in our view code.

-^ In general, our templates are built by copy-pasting chunks of ERB from existing templates.
+^ We often build templates by copying existing ones.

 ^ It's incredibly difficult to make sweeping changes to our view code,